How do I stay up to date on the latest from RCS and the Common Rule changes?

 I am in the middle of preparing a new submission to the IRB.
 How do the changes affect new submissions?

 Continue to prepare your submission as you would.
-We are updating our submission materials and resources to guide you through the key changes to the regulations, which will be posted on our website and available for submission beginning January 5, 2018.
+We are updating our submission materials and resources to guide you through the key changes to the regulations, which will be posted on our website.
 The new Informed Consent Form template is currently available for use.

 We will continue to accept previous versions of forms through the transition.
-Any new studies approved on or after January 19, 2018 (implementation delayed until July 19, 2018) will be reviewed under the revised Common Rule regulations, even if the protocol is submitted using prior versions of our materials
+Any new studies approved on or after January 21, 2019 will be reviewed under the revised Common Rule regulations, even if the protocol is submitted using prior versions of our materials

 Key changes to the revised Common Rule include revised criteria for informed consent, new and revised categories for exemption, and eliminating continuing review requirements for some minimal risk research.
 For more details on the key changes, click here.